sulak2025/civ-datascience-ipriot-proj-carpark/docs/high_level_design.md

         self.root.update()
 ```

-### Joystick Events Simulation
+### SenseHat Events Simulation

-Use Tkinter buttons to simulate joystick events, such as "enter" and "exit" for the parking lot.
+Use Tkinter buttons and text boxes to simulate sensor events, such as "enter" and "exit" for the parking lot.
+Text input is provided for temperature and license plates.

 ```python